jjvanzon/JJs-Reference-Architecture/aspects.md

 Bidirectional Relationships
 ---------------------------

-Akak "Inverse Relationship Management" or "Inverse Property Management".
+Aka "Inverse Relationship Management" or "Inverse Property Management".

-See 'LinkTo' under 'Design Patterns'.

-An alternative is the OneToManyRelationship and ManyToOneRelationship classes from the  Framework.Business assembly.

-`< TODO: Consider incorporating these ideas here: >`

-- Idea 2015-04-29: Inverse property management with a List and a HashSet to make operations not n-problems...
-- make story about inverse property management in property setters.
-A general description and maybe later mention the helper classes like OneToManyHandler if they are programmed.
-(They are.)
-- In the software aspects section mention a summary of inverse property management methods, even though they have been individually described in other places in the document.
+Inverse property management means for instance that if a parent property is set: `Product.Supplier = mySupplier`, then automatically the product is added to the child collection too: `Supplier.Products.Add(myProduct)`.

+Here are a few methods to do this:

+### LinkTo

+[LinkTo](patterns.md#linkto) is a light-weight pattern to link both ends of a relationship in one call.

+### OneToManyRelationship

+The [OneToManyRelationship](apis.md#onetomanyrelationship) is an API from [`JJ.Framework.Business`](https://www.nuget.org/packages/JJ.Framework.Business/) that can manage the two ends of a relationship automatically.

+### EntityFramework

+If you use [`EntityFramework`](apis.md#entity-framework) it might do it automatically for you.

+### Omit Inverse Property

-    - Reasons not to have an inverse property:
+Reasons not to have an inverse property can be:

 - Enum-like type
 - Loosely linked entity
 - 1-to-1 relationship
-        - The inverse relationship would result in ridiculously enormous lists. >
+- The inverse relationship would result in an impractically large list.

+### TODO

+`< TODO: Consider incorporating these ideas here: >`

+- Make story about inverse property management in property setters.
+A general description.
+- Idea 2015-04-29: Inverse property management with a List and a HashSet to make operations not n-problems...

 IO